chcaru/gcnet/README.md

 ## Input

 1. GIF frames' precomputed VGG16 output (TODO: Create standalone GCNet that doesn't require precomputation)
 2. In-progress GIF caption.
 This is a subcaption of the full caption (or the to be caption outside of training).
-See Setup Step 7, Data Expansion.
-See Obtaining a Caption with GCNet for more details.
+See [Setup Step 7 - Data Expansion](#data-expansion).
+See [Obtaining a Caption with GCNet](#obtaining-a-caption-with-gcnet) for more details.

 ## Output